paul-data-science/Deep-Learning-Covid-CXR/README.md

 They give you [the COVID X-ray / CT Imaging dataset](https://github.com/ieee8023/covid-chestxray-dataset) and:

 1. First you find this [this implementation](https://github.com/aildnont/covid-cxr) of the method called Local Interpretable Model-Agnostic Explanations (i.e. LIME).
-You also read [this article](https://towardsdatascience.com/investigation-of-explainable-predictions-of-covid-19-infection-from-chest-x-rays-with-machine-cb370f46af1d) and you get your hands dirty and replicate the results in your colab notebook with GPU enabled kernel:
+You also read [this article](https://towardsdatascience.com/investigation-of-explainable-predictions-of-covid-19-infection-from-chest-x-rays-with-machine-cb370f46af1d) and you get your hands dirty and replicate the results:
     - For Part (1) task please refer to the steps listed below with their respective Jupyter Notebook files:
     </br>**_*All Image outputs are presented on their respective Jupyter Notebook files.
 Please scroll down all the way to the bottom to see the images._**
     </br>**_*We used DCNN RESNET model as specified from the original model.py file [https://github.com/aildnont/covid-cxr/blob/master/src/models/models.py](https://github.com/aildnont/covid-cxr/blob/master/src/models/models.py)_**